Skip to main content

 Michigan’s NEW solid waste statute was signed into law December 2022 and became effective as of March 29th, 2023.
 Substantial changes were made in the statute including the addition of new facility authorization types and requirements.

 Michigan’s solid waste law, Part 115, Solid Waste Management, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (Part 115), was amended in December 2022.
-Under the amended law, materials management facilities may be required to notify EGLE of their operation or obtain a registration or General Permit.
+Under the amended law, materials utilization facilities may be required to notify EGLE of their operation or obtain a Registration or General Permit.
+Materials Utilization Facilities include composting facilities, materials recovery facilities, anaerobic digesters, and innovative technology facilities.
 The type of authorization required is dependent on the type of activity, and/or the volume of material handled on-site.
 Facilities subject to the general permit are required to apply by March 29, 2025.

 Payment Information